Bai-Chiang/CMB_map_making_with_cooling/README.md

 cache_dir = Path('~/path/to/cache/dir').expanduser()
 ```

 using mpi calculate multiple cases simultaneously, switch `$(nproc)` to the number of cores you want to use.
-Depending on `num_sample` parameter, using all physical cores may requires lots of RAM.
+Depending on `num_sample` parameter in `initialize_params.py`, using all physical cores may requires lots of RAM.
 ```
 mpiexec -n $(nproc) python calculate.py
 ```